 In spring of 2017, I was a teaching assistant at the University of Pennsylvania for CIS 552: Advanced Programming, an interactive course on programming with advanced functional languages (most notably Haskell), taught by Stephanie Weirich.

-As an undergraduate at Brandeis, I was a teaching assistant and guest lecturer from 2012–2015 for CS 21b, a course based upon the book Structure and Interpretation of Computer Programs, and taught by my undergraduate advisor, Harry Mairson.
+As an undergraduate at Brandeis, I was a teaching assistant from 2012–2015 for CS 21b, a course based on the book Structure and Interpretation of Computer Programs, and taught by my undergraduate advisor, Harry Mairson.

-Since 2016, I co-organize the University of Pennsylvania's annual Haskell exchange, Hac φ—a gathering of academics, professionals, and hobbyists to share, collaborate, and hack together.
+Since 2016, I co-organize the University of Pennsylvania's annual Haskell exchange, Hac φ—a gathering of academics, professionals, and hobbyists to share, collaborate, and hack.

 I organized a reading group on the fundamentals of SMT solvers and their applications to programming languages during the spring of 2016.